Batman XXX

 Batman XXX: A Porn Parody is a 2010 pornographic superhero comedy film that parodies the 1960s Batman television series.
-It features many of the recurring characters, settings, and production elements of the series.
+It features many of the recurring characters, settings, and production elements of the series, but adds an explicitly sexual element which was not present in the original material.
 The film is the first of several films by Vivid Entertainment to feature parodies of well-known superhero portrayals in movies and television.
 The positive reaction to the film caused Vivid to announce plans for an entire line of similar films, to be released under the new Axel Braun-led imprint Vivid Superhero.
 Braun later directed another Batman-themed porn parody: 2012's Dark Knight XXX: A Porn Parody, where Batman is portrayed by Giovanni Francesco, who reprises the role in the 2013 film Man of Steel XXX: An Axel Braun Parody and in the 2015 film Batman v Superman XXX: An Axel Braun Parody.

 Plot summary

 Bruce Wayne's girlfriend, Lisa Carson, is kidnapped by the Riddler.
 She has sex with him in an attempt to curry his favour, but he still ultimately delivers her to the Joker.
 Batman and Robin are called in by the police to help in the rescue.